WIFE Inc Committee 2019

 The WIFE Inc Committee is elected each year at the AGM, usually held in April.
 WIFE Inc steers the organisation, aids its growth through supporting WIFE branches, administers the financial business of the organisation and assists the host branch with organising the Annual Seminar.

 While studying Animal Science at UWA, Janelle met her (now) husband Paul and decided to redirect her study towards Agriculture.
 After working off farm for a couple of years and then travelling, Janelle is now well settled into the farming life on their sheep & cropping farm near Darkan.
-Janelle works primarily on-farm but is also involved with the local Trials Group and does some contract work in the extension of Agricultural R&D. Janelle worked with other local girls to get a branch set up in her town after realizing the huge value of the WIFE network and is currently enjoying the role of Chair within the West Arthur WIFE branch.
+Janelle works primarily on-farm but is also involved with the local Trials Group and does some contract work in the extension of Agricultural R&D. Janelle worked with other local girls to get a branch set up in her town after realising the huge value of the WIFE network.

 Vicky and her husband John, farm in Highbury.
 Vicky met John in 2007 and after four years and clocking up many frequent flyer points, she moved to Australia permanently in 2011.
 Vicky enjoys the hustle and bustle of a busy mixed farming enterprise and organises the office as well as many on-farm jobs and being Mum to two young children.
 Previously a physiotherapist in London, her world has made a remarkable change into agriculture, which she has embraced whole-heartedly.